ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     (It is recommended to do a convergence scan of the number of particles per theta)

 * ``<species_name>.random_theta`` (`bool`) optional (default `1`)
-    When using RZ, whether to randomize the azimuthal position of particles.
+    When using RZ geometry, whether to randomize the azimuthal position of particles.
     This is used when ``<species_name>.injection_style = NUniformPerCell``.

 * ``<species_name>.do_splitting`` (`bool`) optional (default `0`)